rduk/projectewalleyt/README.md

 # Welcome to the Future of Payment Gateway!!!
-Knocking at the doors of 21st century, this is how we will end 1990s, by giving the world its first digital wallet system allowing customers to tranfer money without visiting a Bank!!!
+Knocking at the doors of 21st century, this is how we will end 1990s, by giving the world its first digital wallet system allowing customers to transfer money without visiting a Bank!!!
 YES, you read it first here, no need to go to Bank anymore.
 With its 1st version out in the market, the software offers following features with many more fantastic features lined up for future releases.
 A quick introduction to all the hype around:
 - A new User can register i.e. just choose a *username* and *password* and as this is all about money, we need to record some sort of ID number which could be NRIC or passport #.
-- When a USER is created, we immidiately create a new account with *status* as INACTIVE and return back his *Account Number* (a 10 digit random #).
-We could also retrieve Accoun Number using *get* user method.
+- When a USER is created, we immediately create a new account with *status* as INACTIVE and return back his *Account Number* (a 10 digit random #).
+We could also retrieve Account Number using *get* user method.
 - Once a *Account* is created for a new user, the status of the account is *INACTVE*.
 This status needs to be **changed to "ACTIVE"** before performing any actions.
 I have already set up an "staff" in employee table and with this staff login we can change it to *ACTIVE*
-- User can now check balance afte account is ACTIVE
+- User can now check balance after account is ACTIVE
 - User can deposit some amount of money.
 - User can check for his balance.
 - User can transfer money to another account.
 - User can check all his transactions.
-- **IMP NOTE**: We are mimickking a deposit of money from bank or some external source and this is denoted by acc_num = 1000000.
+- **IMP NOTE**: We are mimicking a deposit of money from bank or some external source and this is denoted by acc_num = 1000000.
 Also while running the app I am also setting up 3 users with their account # in the system.
 Username: user1, user2 and user3 with same password: *secure*

 A quick tour of the *state of the art* API gateway this product offers.
 ## End Points